 Why Poured Concrete Walls are Better

-Whether you are building your new home or constructing a larger commercial structure, you will have to decide to either build a poured concrete wall or a block wall.
+Whether you are building your new home or constructing a larger commercial structure, you will have to decide to either build a poured concrete wall foundation or a concrete block foundation.
 Each has its own advantages and drawbacks.

 The construction of a wall is a crucial part of construction because walls basically carry the load from the floor above to the floor below or to the foundation.
 Walls should be strong enough to carry the load in multi-story buildings from one floor to another.